Carbapenem-resistant enterobacteriaceae: Bacterial survival on surfaces

 Studies have found prolonged viability of bacteria on stainless-steel surfaces at room temperature.
-In a specific study, stainless steel was inoculated with 107 CFU/cm2 E. coli and K. pneumonia, containing blaCTX-M-15 and blaNDM-1 (antibiotic-resistant genes) respectively.
+In a specific study, stainless steel was inoculated with 107 CFU/cm2 E. coli and K. pneumoniae, containing blaCTX-M-15 and blaNDM-1 (antibiotic-resistant genes) respectively.
 Thirty days later (at room temperature, 22˚ C), 104 viable cells remained; and, after 100 days, 100 CFU/cm2 of E. coli remained.

 In contrast, on copper and copper alloy surfaces, rapid death of antibiotic-resistant bacterial strains, as well as destruction of plasmid and genomic DNA, can be observed.
 Studies suggest that exposure to dry copper surfaces inhibits the respiration and growth of producers by releasing copper ions.

 Increased horizontal gene transfer (HGT) is observed simultaneously with cell viability on stainless steel surfaces.
 HGT is one of the major factors responsible for creating antibiotic resistance in bacteria.
 This suggests that immediate decontamination of surfaces is important in preventing the spread of antibiotic resistance genes.
 It has also been shown that horizontal transfer of antibiotic-resistant β-lactamase genes does not occur on antimicrobial copper surfaces.
-As copper surfaces degrade naked DNA (and plasmid DNA in antibiotic-resistant E. coli and K. pneumonia), copper surfaces would halt HGT.
+As copper surfaces degrade naked DNA (and plasmid DNA in antibiotic-resistant E. coli and K. pneumoniae), copper surfaces would halt HGT.

 Horizontal gene transfer has been demonstrated to occur readily on dry surfaces such as stainless steel, but not on copper and copper alloy surfaces.
 The rate of bacterial death increased proportionally with the percentage of copper in the copper alloy surface.
 This can be very important in future clinical and community settings, as an increase in copper utilization in hospital room equipment could help to greatly reduce the spread of antibiotic-resistant infection and the horizontal gene transfer of this antibiotic resistance.